studyingcho/studyingcho.github.io/noteSR.md

 ### 1. Observed Time difference

-Let us assume that there are two inertial observers and their relative velocity is $$ v $$.
-Also assume that two observers were initially at same position.
-Then sometime later, observer A observes that time $$\Delta t$$ passed from the initial time.
-And he send the light to the observer B.
+Let us assume that there are two inertial observers and their relative velocity is $$v$$.
+Also assume that two observers were initially at same position and at the initial instant they set the clock to show $$t=0$$.
+Then sometime later, observer A observes that time $$\Delta t$$ passed from the initial time $$t=0$$.
+And he send the light to the observer B. When the observer B receives the light, he would observe his time from the initial time to be $$\alpha \Delta t$$.

+Let us assume light can propagate in backward time, so observer A send the light to the past.
+Also assume observer A send the backward-light at the same time when he send forward-light to observer B, i.e., at the instant that he observes time to be $$\Delta t$$ by his clock.
+Then by symmetry, observer B receives the backward-light when he observes his clock to be $$\Delta t/\alpha$$.

 ### 2. Observed Distance difference

 ### 3. Observed Time and Distance difference